What is scrub typhus?

 What is the treatment for scrub typhus?

 Scrub typhus is usually responsive to tetracycline antibiotics, especially doxycycline.
-A seven-day course is usually adequate unless the disease is severe.
+A 7-day course is usually adequate unless the disease is severe.
 Resistance to tetracyclines was reported from Northern Thailand, but further published data is lacking .

 Chloramphenicol is the second-line treatment option.